EMD GP38

 In 1972, EMD began making an updated model, the GP38-2, as part of its Dash-2 line.

 Original orders

 Rebuilds

 A number of GP38s have been rebuilt into the equivalent of a GP38-2.

 Conversely, a number of higher horsepower 40 Series locomotives have been rebuilt into the equivalent of a GP38-2 (GP38AC), by the removal of the turbocharger and the substitution of twin Roots blowers.

 In 2007, Norfolk Southern rebuilt #2911 which is an ex Penn Central GP38 into an experimental zero-emissions Battery-Electric locomotive known as the Altoona Works BP4.
 The new locomotive was renumbered as NS #999.
+It has since been sold to Rail Propulsions Systems, where it was upgraded for eventual use in the Los Angeles Basin region.